 The device is shipped with all sectors unprotected.
 AMD offers the option of programming and protecting sectors at its factory prior to shipping the device through AMD's ExpressFlashTM Service.
+Contact an AMD representative for details.

 It is possible to determine whether a sector is protected or unprotected.
 See the Sector/Sector Block Protection and Unprotection section for details.